nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 </div>

 # 2. Quick Start Guide ⚡️
-Here's how to get started with CareCentral quickly:
+Here's how you can get started with CareCentral quickly:

 1. Ensure you have [Java 11](https://www.oracle.com/java/technologies/downloads/#java11) installed in your Computer.
 2. Download the latest `carecentral.jar` from [here](https://github.com/AY2324S1-CS2103T-F08-1/tp/releases/tag/v1.3.1) if you have not downloaded it yet.